-You might not want to agree, but in our daily lives, we use abbreviations and terminologies without knowing its proper meaning or usage.
-On other times, we might be familiar with the terms, but fail to realize that person we are speaking to might be left clueless with those words.
+You might not want to agree, but in our daily lives, we use abbreviations and terminologies without knowing their proper meaning or usage.
+Other times, we might be familiar with the terms, but fail to realize that person we are speaking to might be clueless with those words.
+In a call center, having in-depth knowledge about call center jargon is critical for agent success.

 2) Agent Status